ADS-B (Automatic Dependent Surveillance –Broadcast)

 This is a type of Data Link Communications (DLC) system that provides the aircraft with the capability to perform Controller Pilot Data Link Communications (CPDLC).
 It is a digital-based system and is primarily used in European continental airspace.
 (See also “VDL-Mode 2.”)

 B-RNAV (Basic Area Navigation)

 Also known as “RNAV-5”, it refers to an aircraft’s Area Navigation (RNAV) ability for continental en-route operations.
 An LOA is not universally required, but is highly recommended.
-The LOA that authorizes B-RNAV (B034) is the same LOA that authorizes P-RNAV; authorization for P-RNAV is required in Europe and other regions.
+The LOA that authorized users for B-RNAV (and P-RNAV) labelled B034, has been decommissioned as of February 2020, for Part 91 -US registered aircraft.

 CPDLC (Controller-Pilot Data Link Communications)

 This is a Data Link Communications (DLC) application that allows pilots to provide text reports to Air Traffic Control (ATC) in lieu of verbal communication to help alleviate radio congestion.
 In many airspaces where CPDLC is supported, the preference is for pilots to use CPDLC to send reports to ATC and to receive clearances, with high-frequency radio used as a backup.
 Aircraft operating in the North Atlantic (NAT) Region betweenFL290and FL 410will be required to be equippedand authorized forCPDLC by January 2020.

 CPDLC-DCL (CPDLC Departure Clearances)